Housing costs and basic social assistance

 - expenses related to domestic appliances or furniture.
 You can apply to the municipality for supplemental social assistance for these expenses.

-If your rental costs exceed the limits shown in the table, you may be instructed to seek more affordable accommodation.
+If your total housing costs exceed a municipality-specific limit, you may be instructed to seek more affordable accommodation.
 In that case, contact landlords and other sources of rental housing in your locality and sign up with your municipality to be placed on a waiting list for rental housing.
 You must be prepared to accept any reasonable housing without regard to residential area or personal convenience.
 You are expected to apply to private providers of rental housing as well.
-Usually you have 3-6 months to find more affordable housing.
+Usually you have 3 months to find more affordable housing.
 During that time Kela will recognise your housing costs as such.

-If you can show that affordable housing is not available in your locality, Kela may continue to recognise your housing costs as such as long as they are reasonable.
+If you can show that affordable housing is not available in your locality, Kela may continue to recognise your housing costs as such.
 This is possible also if you have a good reason why your rental costs are higher than the reasonable limits.
 This can include health reasons or additional space needed by your child’s non-custodial parent for parent-child visits.
 You must provide documentation about such reasons (for example a medical certificate or a social worker’s statement).

 If a family member is disabled and needs a particularly large amount of space on account of assistive devices or an outside caregiver, such a person counts as two persons for the purpose of determining the amount of housing costs recognised.